Wednesday, November 3, 2021

 - the Jewish life in Worms, a place that belonged to the three SchUM cities.

-Around Christ's birth, Worms was a Roman military base that existed until 85 AD.
-An associated civilian settlement developed urban structures and became known as Civitas Vangionum.
+Around the time of Christ's birth, Worms was a Roman military base that remained in use until 85 AD.
+An associated civilian settlement developed urban structures and came to be known as Civitas Vangionum.

 Still visible today: The old city wall

-The actual starting point of Worms was constructing a city wall and a cathedral in Romanesque style.
+The actual starting point for Worms was the construction of a city wall and a cathedral in the Romanesque style.

 Bishop Burchard of Worms.
 Statue near the cathedral.